CaltonManhique/fitmegut/README.md

 basements, degrading them to the point where their only destination is the bin.
 In order to avoid so much waste and to save the planet, fitMegut is a website that aims to put clothes into circulation, saving money and helping those in need.
 Circulation can be:
-1. By donating to charities or people displaced by war (Ukraine).
+1. By donating to charities or people displaced by war.
 2. It can be exchanged between registered or anonymous members.
 The interested parties agree on the form and/or place of the exchange and carry it out in person or by post, the costs being borne by the interested parties.